-School districts and independent school authorities should ensure that other preventative measures (e.g., assigning staff to a learning group, maintaining physical distance outside of a learning group, reconfiguring space, installing barriers, etc.) have been exhausted before requiring itinerant teachers/specialists to use a non-medical mask.
+Even with the requirement for K-12 staff to wear non-medical masks in schools, school districts and independent school authorities should ensure that other preventative measures (e.g. assigning staff to a learning group, maintaining physical distance outside of a learning group, reconfiguring space, installing barriers, etc.) have been fully explored.